Atomic, molecular, and optical physics: Atomic and molecular physics

 Both subfields are primarily concerned with electronic structure and the dynamical processes by which these arrangements change.
+The way that this is studied is by characterizing the system's Hamiltonian and understanding the energy levels of the system.
+Understanding the dynamics of these systems, particularly for molecules, is known as quantum chemistry.
+To probe the structure of these atoms and molecules, physicists use atomic orbital and molecular orbital theory to understand the electronic structure.
+Notably in molecular physics, understanding the electronic properities of your respective molecule will tell you the leading order effect in the energy contribution in the Born-Oppenheimer approximation of a molecules Hamiltonian.

-Generally this work involves using quantum mechanics.
-For molecular physics, this approach is known as quantum chemistry.
-One important aspect of molecular physics is that the essential atomic orbital theory in the field of atomic physics expands to the molecular orbital theory.
-Molecular physics is concerned with atomic processes in molecules, but it is additionally concerned with effects due to the molecular structure.
-Additionally to the electronic excitation states which are known from atoms, molecules are able to rotate and to vibrate.
+Molecular physics is concerned with atomic processes in molecules, but it is also concerned with effects due to the molecular structure.
+In addition to the electronic excitation states which are known from atoms, molecules are able to rotate and to vibrate.
 These rotations and vibrations are quantized; there are discrete energy levels.
-The smallest energy differences exist between different rotational states, therefore pure rotational spectra are in the far infrared region (about 30 - 150 µm wavelength) of the electromagnetic spectrum.
-Vibrational spectra are in the near infrared (about 1 - 5 µm) and spectra resulting from electronic transitions are mostly in the visible and ultraviolet regions.
+The smallest energy differences exist between different rotational states, therefore pure rotational spectra are in the far infrared region (about 30 - 150 μm wavelength) of the electromagnetic spectrum.
+Vibrational spectra are in the near infrared (about 1 - 5 μm) and spectra resulting from electronic transitions are mostly in the visible and ultraviolet regions.
 From measuring rotational and vibrational spectra properties of molecules like the distance between the nuclei can be calculated.

 As with many scientific fields, strict delineation can be highly contrived and atomic physics is often considered in the wider context of atomic, molecular, and optical physics.
 Physics research groups are usually so classified.